— The ultimate —

 & Eva Silvertant B.Des

-Do you think you might be autistic?
-Try the
+Do you think you might be autistic and/or ADHD?

 Autism Quotient

-The AQ is probably the most commonly used screening tool for autism.
-However, some of the test items are outdated, in which case we provide supplementation and corrections
+The Autism Spectrum Quotient (AQ) is probably the most commonly used screening tool for autism.
+However, some of the items are a bit dated, in which case we provided corrections and supplementation to aid you in taking the test

 RAADS–R

-The RAADS–R was developed to identify autistic people who “escape diagnosis” due to subclinical presentations of autism (usually due to their ability to mask autistic proclivities)
+The Ritvo Autism Asperger Diagnostic Scale–Revised (RAADS–R) was developed to identify autistic people who “escape diagnosis” due to subclinical presentations of autism (usually due to their ability to mask autistic proclivities)

 You might also want to test how much you